Two IT professionals in a modern data center reviewing AI infrastructure on a laptop.

 Intel Logo

-Intel® Xeon® 6 processors deliver built-in AI acceleration for inference, analytics, and mixed workloads, enabling organizations to run AI efficiently on CPUs.
+Select Intel Xeon 6 processors include built-in AI acceleration technologies such as AMX for inference optimization for inference, analytics, and mixed workloads, enabling organizations to run AI efficiently on CPUs.
 Ideal for scaling everyday AI workloads with predictable performance and cost control.

 Explore Intel Go to